 Each January, set an annual cost forecast in discussion with BEIS and seek to identify and realise financial savings in the year.
 Initial estimated costs should not exceed those outlined as ‘estimated costs’ in Schedule 3 (Fees).

-Provide timely, accurate and clear quarterly reporting on performance and finances to BEIS and attend quarterly MOU ‘Management Boards’ at which these reports will be discussed.
+Provide timely, accurate and clear quarterly reporting on performance and finances to BEIS and attend quarterly MOU ‘Management Boards’,with BEIS representatives, at which these reports will be discussed.

 Attend meetings associated with RIMNET, on behalf of BEIS, in the UK or overseas upon BEIS’ request.

 Release any Met Office resource that is reasonably required by BEIS for the assistance of developing RREMS IT System and maintaining RIMNET, that BEIS requests to the Met Office and the Met Office agrees to in consultation with BEIS.

+Provide suitably qualified staff to deliver its obligations under this Agreement.

+Where necessary, make all necessary arrangements for the orderly exit and/or transition of contracts that have been arranged to deliver the Services; in accordance with the provisions of paragraph 12 (v).

 For the duration of the MOU Schedules, BEIS will: